 Update Setup, Content, and Audience, if you need to, then select Update app.

 The people you've published the app to automatically see the updated version of the app.

 If you removed app permissions as part of the update, new app installers won't get those permissions.
 However, the update won't remove the permissions from users who already have them.
-To remove such existing access, go to the Direct access tab on the datasets manage permissions page and remove the permissions manually.
+To remove such existing access, go to the Direct access tab on the semantic models manage permissions page and remove the permissions manually.

 Automatically install apps for end users